gjoncas/gjoncas.github.io/posts/2020-12-26-algebraic-semiotics.markdown

 They give an optimal blend in that “they put some components together, identifying as little as possible, with nothing left over, and with nothing essentially new added” (1999: 279).
 As before, we weaken these to ‘3/2-colimits’.
-Overall, they’re a powerful tool both to combine meanings and to study the effect of context on meaning (1997: 12).
+In short, they’re a powerful tool both to combine meanings and to study the effect of context on meaning (1997: 12).

 On the conceptual end, this formalism lets us think of ‘style’ as a choice of blending principles, and gives us a new language for stylistics.
 Notably, many artistic works make use of *dis*optimization principles, creating original ideas by violating our expectations (Goguen & Harrell, 2004: 56).